bijiuni/compu_bio/Lab7/README.md

 **_Q:_** What is the minimum number of bits required to store an amino acid letter?

 **_A:_** There are 20 different possibilities.
 The minimum number of bits required is log2(20)=4.3.
-It should be an integer therefore the minimum should be 5.
+It should be an integer therefore the minimum should be 5 bits for a binary code.

 <br>

 **_Q:_** In your tests, how many bits did gzip and bzip2 actually require to store your random DNA and protein sequences?

 **_A:_** When it comes to storing DNA, gzip takes 29.2MB and bzip2 takes 27.3MB.
 Let's take 30MB for an approximation.
 30MB/100,000,000 = 30 * (1,048,576 * 8)/100,000,000 bits = 2.52 bits.

 When it comes to storing protein, gzip takes 63.5MB and bzip2 takes 59.8MB.
 Let's take 60MB for an approximation.
 60/MB/100,000,000 = 60 * (1,048,576 * 8)/100,000,000 bits = 5.04 bits.

 <br>

 **_Q:_** Are gzip and bzip2 performing well on DNA and proteins?

 **_A:_** In terms of compression ratio, bzip2 has a relatively good performance while gzip is the worst among the four compression algorithms.
 Arithmetic compress has the best compression rate.
 In terms of speed, they are both faster than arithmetic compress.
 However, pbzip2 is much faster than the two.
 In summary, they have moderate performances on DNA and proteins.
 <br>